Architecture

 A residential architect translates your vision into a set of drawings that a builder can actually work from.
 But the best ones do much more than that.
 They think about how light moves through a space across different times of day.
 They think about how a floor plan supports the way a family actually lives, not just how it looks on paper.
 They think about the relationship between interior spaces and exterior views, between materials that age well and those that do not, between the architectural character of a neighborhood and the personality of the specific family moving into it.

+The best residential architecture is not loud.
 It does not announce itself.
 It creates homes that feel specific to the people in them, that hold up beautifully over decades, and that you cannot imagine having been designed any other way.
-When you walk through a home designed by a great Dallas residential architect, the feeling is inevitably some version of of course.
+When you walk through a home designed by a great residential architect, the feeling is inevitably of course.
 Everything is exactly where it should be.

 If you are building new, an architect is required.
 If you are changing the structural footprint of an existing home, adding square footage, moving load-bearing walls, or undertaking work that requires permits and engineering, you need an architect involved.
 If your renovation stays entirely within the existing structure, an interior designer or design-build firm may be the right lead.